Vitamin K - Questions & Answers - Page 5

 Popular questions about Vitamin K-2

-How much vitamin K is in cilantro?
+How much vitamin K is in an artichoke?

-How much vitamin K is in cooked broccoli?
+How much vitamin K is in arugula?

-How much vitamin K is in garlic?
+How much vitamin K is in Brussels sprouts?

-How much vitamin K is in hummus?
+How much vitamin K is in carrot juice?

 Key facts about Vitamin K-2